 Life has a way of doing that to one.

 Thanks for feedbacks, forgot to mention one child is 5 and other 9.
 I decided on Branson, found a very reasonable hotel through Priceline, and 2 shows where children get in free.
-The hotel has indoor and outdoor pools, may even get my 12 yr old grandchild to go with us.
-Hunting diamonds sounds like fun, maybe when they are older, oh but that means I Will be older!
-Thanks again.

 Where is the cheapest and best quality place to stay on Current River?